venturadan/startup/notes.md

 25. learn about web scraping (and how it relates to JS and browsers)
 26. rmdir -rf simon will delete files if not empty
 27. why do all checkbox/radio buttens share the same name attribute value?
+28. go back and play with the ribbons in CodePen again and actually make changes this time (save files and debug)

 ## Questions for Lee/Mark
 1. I remember Mark pushing at lunch for having this organized in week-sized chunks, and I think that is a good idea.
 It will help the students know where they are in the course, what's coming when, etc.  Also, maybe the online folks require it?
 If organized that way, it doesn't have to be tied to the calendare (so, for example, in Spring, for a T/TH class like what Lee is teaching now, a day is simply a week-sized chunk all at once.
 It does impose more of a order than is currently there, which might make updating things a bit more of a pain; but, in theory, the main organization should be pretty stable soon?
 Can we organize the GitHub stuff by day/week (like on my web schedule for other courses) in a semester-agnostic way?